 With a rich past, influenced by centuries of Moorish rule, the city has a unique character that is reflected in its azulejos-clad townhouses and landmarks such as the 11th-century São Jorge Castle.
 From the high peaks of the city's hills, you can soak up ocean vistas, explore the crooked streets of the old quarter and tuck into petiscos.
 Or towards the south, walk along a wind-swept coastal beach.

 One of Lisbon's most famous neighborhoods is Alfama.
-With its old-world charm, the district has tucked-away rustic restaurants serving Sardinhas Assadas, and bars filled with the sound of haunting and the poetic Fado.
+With its old-world charm, the district has tucked-away rustic restaurants serving Sardinhas Assadas, and bars filled with the sound of haunting and the poetic music of Fado.
 Another famous area, Barrio Alto has a full range of eclectic to elegant bars, and borders on the wild crowds and nightclubs of Pink Street in Cais do Sodré.
 But while these spots are no doubt neighborhoods you’ll spend time in, there are others better suited to long-term living, each with their own rhythm, perfectly placed to explore this sunny city.

 Away from the hustle and bustle of the city center, Costa da Caparica is a low-key neighborhood that lies on the other side of the 25 de Abril Bridge, 30 minutes south of Lisbon.
 With a cluster of concrete flat blocks and low-slung Cali-style houses, the town is positioned along a golden shoreline that stretches for miles with thick Atlantic waves beating down on its beaches.